http://beyond666-acson005.blogspot.com/2012/02/prophetic-dreams-astral-journeys-in.html http://be

 3) Sabah was never a part of an Independent Philippine Republic.

-5) Sabah may have been a part of the Sultanate of Sulu but the sultanate of Sulu is not the Republic of the Philippines.
+5) Sabah may have been a part of the Sultanate of Sulu, but the Sultanate of Sulu is not the Republic of the Philippines.

 6) The best that the heirs of the Sultan of Sulu can do is demand recognition of their rights from the government of Malaysia.
-I think the government of Malaysia will offer them dual citizenship which is not unusual in fact; Malaysia allows them to come and go as they please.
+I think the government of Malaysia will offer them dual citizenship, which is not unusual; in fact, Malaysia allows them to come and go as they please.
 Some of them are permanently living in Sabah.
-When Malaysia’s spokesperson was asked by Al Jazeera on “Inside Story” why the Malaysian government allowed these armed men to enter Sabah in the first place; the answer was: “we allowed them to come and go as they please for many many years now.”
+When Malaysia’s spokesperson was asked by Al Jazeera on “Inside Story” why the Malaysian government allowed these armed men to enter Sabah in the first place, the answer was: “We allowed them to come and go as they please for many, many years now.”
 That answer is a de facto recognition of their rights to the land (out of Malaysia’s sense of good neighborliness).
-Close to a million of them are living in Malaysia so why rock the boat sailing on a sea of tranquility?
+Close to a million of them are living in Malaysia, so why rock the boat sailing on a sea of tranquility?
 Beware of politicians...

 NLK